Kelsterbach: Middle Ages

-Modern times
+Contemporary art era

 Landgrave Ernst-Ludwig planned to use Kelsterbach's advantageous location for transport to expand the village into a town of craftsmen, to which end from 1699 to 1712, the majestically designed Neukelsterbacher Straße (New Kelsterbach Street) was built, lined with two-storey living and working buildings where Calvinist refugees were to be settled.
 Manifold problems led to this project's failure.
 In the mid 18th century, Landgrave Ludwig VIII took over a previously private faïence factory to make it into a porcelain factory.
 The Meißen-trained porcelain painter Christian D. Busch was charged with its leadership.
 The best known porcelain artist working in Kelsterbach was Carl Vogelmann.
 The factory only lasted a few years.

 In the Darmstadt governmental region of Groß-Gerau founded in 1821, which was already institutionalized as Groß-Gerau district by 1832, Kelsterbach was a bailiff's headquarters.
 From that time, Kelsterbach has had a common history with, and has always found itself under the same administration as, the Groß-Gerau district.

 The village took a great step in its development when the railway carriage works was converted into the Vereinigte Kunstseidenfabrik ("United Rayon Factory"), later Vereinigte Glanzstoff AG.
 This factory then governed the village's – later town's – development for the better part of the next hundred years.
 At the time the factory went into operation, Kelsterbach had a population of roughly 3,000.
 The factory lasted until 2000 when it finally fell victim to globalization.
 There are great worries now as to what to do with the factory's old lands, a vast area right in the middle of town.

 In the second half of the 20th century, the town lost quite a bit of its area to the gradually expanding airport on its southern limit.
 This development continues, bringing the town's independence ever more into question, as Kelsterbach is being more and more cut off from the rest of Groß-Gerau district.

 In 1974, amalgamation with Frankfurt, which had been looming as part of Hesse's district reforms, was staved off for the time being when the town joined the Umlandverband Frankfurt, an intercommunal association.

 Kelsterbach was granted town rights in 1952, together with Raunheim.